explosion/spacy-course/chapters/en/chapter1.md

 <codeblock id="01_12_01">

 - To match a token with an exact text, you can use the `TEXT` attribute.
-For example, `{'TEXT': 'Apple'}` will match tokens with the exact text "Apple".
+For example, `{"TEXT": "Apple"}` will match tokens with the exact text "Apple".
-- To match a number token, you can use the `IS_DIGIT` attribute, which will only return `True` for tokens consisting of only digits.
+- To match a number token, you can use the `"IS_DIGIT"` attribute, which will only return `True` for tokens consisting of only digits.

 </codeblock>